Key Takeaways at Week 7

 During week 7 of pregnancy, your body is rapidly changing.
 As your baby develops, so will you, and you may feel specific pregnancy symptoms throughout this period.

-• Nausea- Morning sickness may be in full swing by week seven of pregnancy.
+- Nausea: Morning sickness may be in full swing by week seven of pregnancy.
 Stay strong and look for methods to cope.
 Ginger, Vitamin B6, and acupressure bracelets have helped some expectant mothers with belly discomfort.
 When your hormones return to normal in the second trimester, the nausea should subside or even vanish.
-Moms-to-be who are 7 weeks pregnant with twins may experience nausea and vomiting because they have higher amounts of the hormones that trigger morning sickness.
+Moms-to-be who are pregnant with twins may experience nausea and vomiting because they have higher amounts of the hormones that trigger morning sickness.

-• Food desires or aversions- You may find yourself craving certain or even strange things, or you may find yourself avoiding items you previously thought were ok for you.
+- Food desires or aversions: You may find yourself craving certain or even strange things, or you may find yourself avoiding items you previously enjoyed.
 Food aversions are nature's method of keeping you away from potentially harmful foods, and they often coincide with morning sickness.
 It's good to indulge in your urges from time to time.
 However, try not to overeat and make healthy eating choices whenever possible.

-• Frequent urination- If you feel the need to pee all the time, it is not your imagination.
-Even though you don't seem to be pregnant, your uterus is fast expanding, and blood flow to your pelvis has risen.
+- Frequent urination: If you feel the need to urinate all the time, it is not your imagination.
+Even though you don't appear to be pregnant, your uterus is fast expanding, and blood flow to your pelvis has risen.

-• Cramping or spotting- Cramping throughout early pregnancy is typical.
+- Cramping or spotting: Cramping throughout early pregnancy is typical.
 After all, there is a lot going on within your uterus, and although it may be some weeks before you feel the baby move, you will undoubtedly experience cramping and tugging at this stage of your pregnancy.
-If you have stomach discomfort worse than ordinary menstrual cramps or heavier-than-normal bleeding during pregnancy at 7 weeks, you should contact your doctor straight once.
+If you have stomach discomfort worse than ordinary menstrual cramps or heavier-than-normal bleeding, you should contact your doctor straight once.

 Your Body at Week 7

-Every mother-to-be is unique, but many report beginning to "show" toward the middle of the second trimester, when the uterus outgrows the pelvis.
-Moms-to-be who are 7 weeks pregnant with twins can anticipate to show sooner, although at this time, everyone is experiencing bloating.
+Every mother-to-be is unique, but many report beginning to "show" toward the middle of the second trimester when the uterus outgrows the pelvis.
+Moms-to-be who are pregnant with twins can anticipate showing sooner, although, at this time, everyone is experiencing bloating.

 The potent pregnant hormones oestrogen and progesterone continue to generate a variety of both good and negative symptoms.